core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The establishment of the new Security Context for the group takes the following steps.

 1. The Group Manager MUST increment the Key Generation Number for the group by 1.
+It is up to the Group Manager what actions to take when a wrap-around of the Key Generation Number is detected.

 2. The Group Manager MUST build a set of stale Sender IDs including: